cbonoz/rapyd22/README.md

 ### How It Works

 The prototype application includes a set of some of the most popular credit cards with rewards details including limits and durations for each.
 A user can select each card owned, which is saved to a user profile.
-When making a purchase using RapydReward checkout experience, the user is shown which of their available credit cards provides the highest value reward based on the merchant category the purchase falls under.
+When making a purchase using the RapydReward checkout experience, the user is shown which of their available credit cards provides the highest value reward based on the merchant category the purchase falls under.

+### How it's built

+The project features a React.js front-end, which includes components that can be inported into a merchant's web application and connects to a python server that includes functionality for storing and managing a a set of user owned credit cards and selecting the best card given details of a purchase.
+It connects to a users existing Rapyd profile to with stored payment methods.

 ### Running the project